janjuatest/NLP/README.md

 # NLP
-This repository has various NLP notebooks using
+This repository has various NLP notebooks using NLTK and TensorFLow